Liquid Death: History

 Delaware native Mike Cessario, a graphic designer, was inspired to create Liquid Death after watching a Vans Warped Tour in 2009 where concertgoers drank water out of Monster Energy cans.
 Cessario was inspired to market water in a manner similar to Monster.

 The company originated with Cessario and three other partners, including a bartender and an artist.
 Before he and his partners chose the name Liquid Death, they thought over different names for the company (such as "Southern Thunder").
 Cessario filed a trademark application for the term "Liquid Death" with the United States Patent and Trademark Office on July 6, 2017.
-He produced a video advertisement to gauge market interest in the product, which received three million views before the water was available to consumers for purchase.
+He produced a video advertisement of a "girl with braids waterboarding a man," which was later banned, to gauge market interest in the product, which received three million views before the water was available to consumers for purchase.
 Within a few months of release, the company had over 100,000 "likes" on Facebook, more than brands such as Aquafina had generated in their history on the platform.

 In 2019, Cessario stated the company's plan was to expand to bars, tattoo parlors, and certain barber shops in Los Angeles and Philadelphia as a "lifestyle play".
 A move similar to The Coca-Cola Company's attempt to sell OK Soda on "feeling" rather than taste.
 Cessario stated the brand was initially marketed towards straight edge adherents and fans of heavy metal music and punk rock.
 The drink began selling to consumers on its website in January 2019.
 Liquid Death raised US$1.6 million in seed funding from a round led by Science Inc. in 2019 (for a total amount raised to $2.25 million at that point), $9 million in a series A round in February 2020, and $23 million in a series B round in September 2020.